alcasfra/DOBC/README.md

 # A New Method for Control Law Design in Disturbance Observer-Based Control

 This repository is associated with the paper **[1]**.
-It includes the source files that generated the simulations of Section 7 and, also, a novel application to the classical magnetic levitation benchmark control problem introduced in **[2]**.
+It includes the source files that generated the simulations of Section 7 and, also, an application to the classical magnetic levitation benchmark control problem introduced in **[2]**.

 ---